 Over the course of their preparation program, students are evaluated to ensure they are upholding the standards spelled out in the Professional Dispositions for Educators.
-This is a course where dispositions are evaluated formally.
 This policy will apply to those students pursuing the Bachelor of Applied Science (BAS) in Early Childhood Education (ECE).